 In comparison, the 960 is more sophisticated with its top-mounted camera and iAdapt 2.0 navigation.

 The 2.0 version means it can draw maps but not save them.
-Unlike the E5 that wanders randomly, the 960 is more precise, with a straight back and forth motion.
+Unlike the E5 that wanders randomly, the 960 is more precise, moving in a straight back and forth motion.

 The E5 doesn’t have this polish and roams around randomly.
 It does so until the battery reaches the 20% mark then docks.

 Fortunately, iRobot’s standard navigation is such that it still covers the whole area.